Legal Header

 • royalties.

-Wells with a long total measured depth, typical of horizontal wells, tend to have high capital costs.
-However, these costs are more than offset by the high initial productivity of these wells, leading to lower supply costs.
+Wells with a longer total measured depth, typically horizontal wells, tend to have higher initial productivity and capital costs.
+However, the high initial productivity of these wells will generally offset high capital costs, leading to lower supply costs.

 • Foothills Front (PSAC area 2),